Search

 4. A maximum of one hour may be claimed per conference.

-5. A maximum of twelve 15 minute sessions per patient per year may be claimed.
+5. A maximum of twelve 15-minute sessions per patient per year may be claimed.
 Additional conferences may be claimed By Report.

-8. The conference must be documented in the patient chart in accordance with the requirements of the College of Physicians and Surgeons (and Manitoba health has the right to request a copy of this entry in the patient chart to support the claim).
+8. The conference must be documented in the patient chart in accordance with the requirements of the College of Physicians and Surgeons (and Manitoba Health has the right to request a copy of this entry in the patient chart to support the claim).

 Billing Notes

-Some physicians who have had their claims under Tariff 8473 audited by Manitoba Health have been led to believe that they had failed to comply with certain requirements” of the tariff, while some those requirements” do not exist.
+Some physicians who have had their claims under Tariff 8473 audited by Manitoba Health have been led to believe that they failed to comply with certain requirements” of the tariff, while some those requirements” do not exist.
 In particular:

 • It is not a requirement of this tariff that exceptional circumstances” must exist to support the claim.